 The following normative assessments are separated from the empirical analysis above.
 They reflect the author's interpretation of the data and should be evaluated independently from the statistical findings.

-The recalibrated probability cone, using data-driven volatility and AR(1) mean reversion, projects a median trajectory from L=48 to L=65 by 2040 — a substantial improvement over the original thesis projection of L=8.
+The recalibrated probability cone, using data-driven volatility and a Freedom House-calibrated AR(1) mean reversion model, projects a median trajectory from L=48 (PTI starting point) to L=65 by 2040 — a substantial improvement over the original thesis projection of L=8.
 The AR(1) model's mean reversion toward L*=80.9 is the dominant force, and even the worst-case (5th percentile) outcome remains above L=52.
 P(tyranny by 2040) is effectively zero under data-driven parameters.
 The original thesis claim of 62% is retracted.
-However, the starting position of L=48 remains contested: published indices place the US at L=57–84.
-Under higher starting values, recovery probabilities are correspondingly more favorable, and the median trajectory converges faster toward L*.
+However, the starting position of L=48 remains contested: published indices place the US at L=65–83 (Freedom House: 83, V-Dem: 65–72).
+Under Freedom House scoring (L=83), the US begins near the equilibrium and projections would show the country firmly in the democratic plateau with minimal downside risk.
 The recalibration table in phase5-recalibrated-mc-results.md provides sensitivity analysis across starting values L=48 through L=84.